exoplatform/cs/server/jboss/patch/src/main/jboss/EXO-README.txt

 - Collaboration suite quick start guide
   Collaboration suite have 2 servers need to run at same time to use:
-    +) exo-tomcat: this is main tomcat server include Collaboration web applications and all dependencies.
+    +) exo-jboss: this is main jboss server include Collaboration web applications and all dependencies.
     +) exo-openfire: a Jabber server used for Chat applications

 Need to set the JAVA_HOME variable for run Collaboration suite's servers.